-Admission requirements include: (1) professional educator certificate; (2) three years of successful teaching experience; and (3) an admission portfolio, and successful interview.
+Admission requirements include: (1) professional educator certificate; (2) three full years (or six full semesters) of acceptable professional educational experience in a P-12 setting, which must include at least one full year full-time P-12 classroom teaching experience; (3) an admission portfolio, and (4) a successful interview with a departmental faculty.
 Satisfactory completion of the master's program prepares students for the Alabama Class A certification.
 A GPA of 3.25 and a satisfactory Praxis II score is required for program completion and certification.